Nipple Flow Rates: Signs of Fast or Slow Flow in Babies

 Can Nipple Flow Rates Impact Milk Supply?

-Yes, nipple flow rates can impact milk supply.
-If the flow is too slow or too fast, it may affect your baby’s feeding efficiency, leading to potential issues with supply and demand during breastfeeding.
+Yes.
+If the flow is too slow or too fast, it may affect how efficiently your baby feeds, which can create issues with supply and demand over time.

 Conclusion